 Working with Python Def

-In order to write functions in python, we are aware by how to write a def keyword, and how does it work in simple computing terms and what variation it can have, we will study this in this section.
+In order to write functions in python, we are aware of how to write a def keyword, and how it works in simple computing terms and what variation it can have, we will study this in this section.

 Syntax of user-defined function